-at first pallid gray with lilaceous tinge, gray- to chocolate-brown as mature, adnate or adnexed, crowded.
-Spores
+at first pallid grey with liliaceous tinge, grey- to chocolate-brown as mature, adnate or adnexed, crowded.
+Stem

 on the MushroomExpert.Com Web site.